Ragekill3377/Titanox/Readme.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/theos/theos/master/bin/install-theos)"
 ```
 It will install theos for you. wait until installation is completed.

+**For more detailed/well-explained steps, please head over to https://theos.dev/docs for installing theos on your platform**

 ## Compiling:~
 * You can use **Theos** to build your own jailbroken or jailed/non-jailbroken IOS tweaks, frameworks, libraries etc.